Banh-Canh/MaxTac/README.md

 **Spec Fields:**

-- `serviceSelector` (metav1.LabelSelector, required): A label selector to find "source" Service resources that will be granted access to a target.
+- `serviceSelector` (`metav1.LabelSelector`, required): A label selector to find "source" Service resources that will be granted access to a target.
-- `[x]targets.serviceName` (string, optional): the name of the service to be targeted.
+- `[x]targets.serviceName` (`string`, optional): the name of the service to be targeted.
 Can be overrided by an annotation on the service.
-- `[x]targets.namespace` (string, optional): the namespace of the service to be targeted.
+- `[x]targets.namespace` (`string`, optional): the namespace of the service to be targeted.
 Can be overrided by an annotation on the service.
-- `direction` (string, optional): Set the policy type of the network policy.
+- `direction` (`string`, optional): Set the policy type of the network policy.
 Can be overrided by annotation on the service.
-- `mirrored` (bool, optional): Set if the policy will be mirrored, as in completed by an ingress in the targeted namespace if the netpol to be created is an egress from the source namespace.
+- `mirrored` (`bool`, optional): Set if the policy will be mirrored, as in completed by an ingress in the targeted namespace if the netpol to be created is an egress from the source namespace.

 **Example (`access-sample.yaml`):**